 To collapse the stand, simply stand on each of the grill’s feet, pull the body up until you feel the legs unlock, nudge the legs apart and lower to the ground until the legs are flat.
 Then push the leg release button and slide them back in.

 It seems to cook fairly well, too, as long as you stick to the basic grill favorites such as small steaks, chicken breasts, hot dogs and hamburgers.
 Know that you won’t be grilling any superb masterpieces.

 It has a cooking surface area of 145 square inches.
 I would say that this would be best for two people who like to grill veggies as well as meat.
 A young family could expect to cook a few hamburgers and a couple of hotdogs at once.

-I noticed that most literature out there says that it can cook quite a bit more than what I recommend, but in my opinion, anything more would really be crowded.
+I noticed that most literature out there says that it can cook quite a bit more than what I recommend, but in my opinion, anything more would cause crowding.

-On the upside, it does fairly well with its meager 5500 BTU’s, and I suppose that’s partially due to less flame required to heat the smaller grilling space.
+On the upside, it does reasonably well with its meager 5500 BTU’s, and I suppose that’s partially due to less flame required to heat the smaller grilling space.

 As far as I can tell, there are no issues with hot or cold spots, but grilling greasy foods will certainly cause flare-ups and some smoke.

 Cleaning up isn’t too difficult, as long as you are aware that this is a grill, and it is bound to get a little dirty.